 - It is not possible to search or facet on these relations

 - Users can facet results based on names that include non-creation event type relations

 #2 Updated by Dan Gillean over 2 years ago

 Note: if we ever implement the work, there are some related considerations to take into account.

 First, Radda thinks that right now, non-creation event actors can't even be searched on archival descriptions - we are only saving the actor_id rom other events in the dates field of the ES index.
 We might want to consider indexing these as additional names (which would go with the request in the ticket above to have these actors show up in the names facet on search/browse pages).

 Additionally, we would need to consider the job scheduler task that manages updates when actors are edited - it will need tweaking for when and how it is triggered.

-#5 Updated by Dan Gillean 10 months ago
+#5 Updated by Dan Gillean over 1 year ago

 - Status changed from QA/Review to Feedback